Unique Treehouse Hotels & Rentals in the USA

 From Asheville, it's about 2 hours to Fire Mountain Inn, tucked high in the Nantahala National Forest near Highlands.

 This mountaintop retreat reflects Appalachian heritage, with architecture inspired by Cherokee land and Blue Ridge farmsteads.
-In nearby Highlands (population 1,000), I visited the Highlands Historical Society Museum, which shares stories of early settlers and mountain traditions.
+In nearby Highlands (population 1,000), be sure to check out the Highlands Historical Society Museum, which shares stories of early settlers and mountain traditions in an engaging way.

 I loved the atmosphere here.
 The design was rustic-modern, with timber accents, stone fireplaces, and cozy furnishings that created a warm, inviting vibe.

-My room was spacious yet intimate, with a plush bed, soft linens, a spa-style bathroom, and floor-to-ceiling windows that opened up to breathtaking views.
+My room for two days was spacious yet intimate, with a plush bed, soft linens, a spa-style bathroom, and floor-to-ceiling windows that opened up to breathtaking views.

 What I loved best: